unfor19/bargs/README.md

 1. Declaring arguments/variables

    - The delimiter `---` is required once at the beginning, and **twice** in the end
-   - If default is empty or not defiend, the argument is required
+   - If the default is empty or not defined, the argument is required
    - You can't add comments to this file, use the description
    - Arguments values (including default) must not contain whitespace
    - Use the bargs description to set the `--help` message